 The air filter element should be replaced at the intervals specified in the periodic maintenance and lubrication chart.
 Have a Yamaha dealer replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
-However, the air filter check hose can be easily reached and should be frequently checked and cleaned if necessary.
+In addition, the air filter check hose must be frequently checked and cleaned if necessary.